WWU Viking Invitational

 Dalton Richardson Paradigm

-I’ve been involved in debate in some capacity, either as a competitor or a coach/critic, for the past eight years.
+I’ve been involved in debate in some capacity, either as a competitor or a coach/critic, for the past nine years.
 Across my time with debate, I’ve read and judged nearly every genre of argument and feel comfortable evaluating any type or style of debate.
 I find tech to be the easiest mechanism through which I can evaluate arguments, but this does not mean that truth is absent from my decision calculus.
 Speed isn’t an issue, but clarity feels increasingly rare in debate.
 Furthermore, you shouldn’t make any assumptions about my personal knowledge – I won’t backfill warrants you don’t read nor will I automatically vote for you because you read an argument that stems from an ideology I occupy.
 Finally, I best understand debate as a game where arguments act as pieces with which debaters can make various moves in an attempt to capture my ballot.

 Absent an alternative, I default to a net benefits framework operationalized under an offense/defense paradigm.
 Framing is particularly important as it helps me to better understand which impacts I should prioritize or resolve with my ballot; as a result, role of the ballot claims often feel unnecessary when they are just intertwined with framework.
 If you like going for role of the ballot arguments as part of your strategy then don’t let me stop you, but they rarely seem to develop into anything substantive beyond the constructives (but I’d love to be proven wrong about this, as I think there are interesting debates to be had about the purpose of the ballot).
 I have yet to see many debates that center on AFC, but my gut reaction is that being affirmative doesn’t mean your framework choice is incontestable.